bobbyiliev/introduction-to-bash-scripting/content/012-bash-functions.md

 hello
 ```

-One thing to keep in mind is that when you call the function, you should not add the parenthesis.
+>{notice} One thing to keep in mind is that you should not add the parenthesis when you call the function.

-Passing arguments to a function works in the same way as passing arguments to a script:
+Passing arguments to a function work in the same way as passing arguments to a script:

 ```bash
 #!/bin/bash